kioannou/winston-datadog-logger/README.md

     silent: true, // (optional) boolean.
 It defaults to `true`
     handleExceptions: true // (optional) boolean.
 It defaults to `true` },
+  datadogLoggerEnabled: true, // (optional) boolean.
+It defaults to `true`
   dogapiTransportOptions: {
     apiKey: null, // string.
 The datadog api key of your application
     appKey: null, // string.
 The datadog app key of your application